rendered-obsolete/rendered-obsolete.github.io/_drafts/2018/layer0.md

 ## Process Wrangling

 Once the layer1 process is running we've got a lot of behaviour and handling that is specific to our application.
-The most interesting bit is the monitoring that the layer0 service does of layer1:
+The most interesting bit is the monitoring that layer0 does of layer1:

 ```csharp
 var objState = (ObjectState)Pinvoke.WaitForSingleObject(layer1ProcInfo.hProcess, 0);